 Setting the Stage

-It began while on a road trip to Wisconsin; my only passenger was Jesus, and that was just perfect!
-As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served there as a missionary for 15 years.
+It began while on a road trip to Wisconsin; As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served there as a missionary for 15 years.

 You see, I have trouble memorizing one verse, let alone a whole book of the Bible!
 That fired me up!!!
 I was simply in awe.
-What I remember today, is that I could have ‘flown’ to Wisconsin and I found myself in Chicago, IL before night fall.
-The following conversation I had with Jesus kept me focused and I couldn’t help but feel that He was going to show Himself in unimaginable ways.
+The subsequent conversation I had with Jesus kept me focused and I couldn’t help but feel that He was revealing Himself in unimaginable ways.

 Another Trip to Nashville

-My husband and I were scheduled to attend Cornerstone Initiative on the same day, an all-day conference.
+(My husband and I were scheduled to attend a C4 Cornerstone Initiative on the same day, an all-day conference, in Huntsville.)

 “I feel I am supposed to invite you to attend a special event we are hosting.
 We have invited a friend who has recently returned from Turkey as a missionary.
 She will be singing the Book of Revelation by memory.”